-Keep your nails on fleek this season with our rhombus nail art glitter available in 17 colours.
-This beautiful diamond shaped nail glitter comes in a resealable 1g bag and can be used with natural or false nails in a range of designs creating a stunning look.
+Keep your nails on fleek this season with our stunning rhombus nail art glitter available in 14 colours.
+This beautiful diamond shaped nail art decoration glitter is supplied in a resealable 1g bag and can be used with natural or false nails in a range of designs creating a stunning look.

 Checkout what nail tech White lace dreams thought of our rhombus glitters...

 Blue and silver encapsulated glitter over white